bnnm/wwiser/doc/EDITOR.md

   - as a AkProp in float time
 - may define loop random modifies: min (must be negative) or max (positive)
   - picks a value in that interval?
+- modes are very similar to playlist but are set as main mode + submode flag
+  - sequence + continuous: plays all objects in sequence, on loop/next call restarts
+  - sequence + step: plays one object from first, on next call plays next object / cannot loop
+  - random + continuous: plays all objects randomly, on loop/next call restarts
+  - random + step: plays one object at random, on next call plays another object / cannot loop
+  - loop above means flag set on ranseq level (loop flag on children level "traps" like playlists)
+  - even though steps cannot loop (loop=1), sometimes sets loop=0 when "avoid repeating last X" is set (still don't seem to loop)
+    - on sequence step, "avoid repeating" it's kept as set but not used

 ## switch container
 - same as music switch, can contain subobjects